PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 4. Scene selection

-It allows you to select the ideal mode for watching movie, photo slideshow, or reading the text with balanced brightness, color, and contrast.
+It allows you to select the ideal mode for watching movies, photo slideshows, or reading text with balanced brightness, color, and contrast.

-Cinema: ideal for watching movie Normal: ideal for photo slideshow Text: ideal for image with text
+Cinema: ideal for watching movies.
+Normal: ideal for photo slideshows.
+Text: ideal for images with text.

 5. Information